AP Source: Biden to require vaccines for nursing home staff - NewsBreak

 Hundreds of thousands of nursing home workers are not vaccinated, according to federal data, despite those facilities bearing the brunt of the early COVID-19 outbreak and their workers being among the first in the country to be eligible for shots.

-It comes as the Biden administration seeks to raise the costs for those who have yet to get vaccinated, after months of incentives and giveaways proved to be insufficient to drive tens of millions of Americans to roll up their sleeves.
+It comes as the , after months of incentives and giveaways proved to be insufficient to drive tens of millions of Americans to roll up their sleeves.

-In just the past three weeks, Biden has forced millions of federal workers to attest to their vaccination status or face onerous new requirements, with even stricter requirements for federal workers in frontline health roles, and his administration has moved toward mandating vaccines for the military as soon as next month.
+In just the past three weeks, Biden has forced millions of or face onerous new requirements, with even stricter requirements for federal workers in frontline health roles, and his administration has moved toward as soon as next month.

 Biden has also celebrated businesses that have mandated vaccines for their own workforces and encouraged others to follow, and highlighted local vaccine mandates as a condition for daily activities, like indoor dining.